redstone-finance/redstone-docs/docs/get-started/models/redstone-erc7412.md

   }
 }
 ```
-### Modify DAPP
+### 2. Modify Your dApp

-Your dapp has to be aware of erc7412.
-To allow users update prices when price in feed is stale.
+- Your dApp has to be aware of ERC7412 to allow users to update prices when the price in feed is stale.

-*Note: if it happens that user will have to update price they will need to pay extra money for gas transaction.*

-Modification in your dapp requires extra function call `generate7412CompatibleCall` which should be executed just before user executing transaction.
+- Modification in your dApp requires extra function call `generate7412CompatibleCall` which should be executed just before user executing transaction.

-1. For now erc7412 lib depends on viem client.
+- For now erc7412 lib depends on viem client.
-2. You have to prepare call to your contract, and in next step pass it to `generate7412CompatibleCall`
+- You have to prepare call to your contract, and in next step pass it to `generate7412CompatibleCall`.
+- For a working example [click here](https://github.com/redstone-finance/erc7412-example).

+ *Note: if a user would like to update the price they will need to pay extra money for gas transaction.*

 ```ts
     import { generate7412CompatibleCall } from "@redstone-finance/erc7412/generate7412CompatibleCall";